daviddarnes/alembic/README.md

 Date format can be customised in the `/_config.yml` with the option `date_format` (please refer to Liquid date filters documentation for learning about formatting possibilities):
 `date_format: "%-d %B %Y" # NOTE: only placeholder formatting is supported (do not try to use ordinal dates introduced in Jekyll 3.8)`

-Additional customizations can be included in header or body using `site-before-start.html` or `site-before-end.html` files. `site-before-start.html` is included just before the closing `</head>` tag and `site-before-end.html` is included just before the closing `</body>` tag.

 ### Site performance settings

 Alembic comes with a couple of options to enhance the speed and overall performance of the site you build upon it.